divi255/cloud-fancyindex/README.md

   https://github.com/TheInsomniac/Nginx-Fancyindex-Theme).
 Actually it's
   compatible with almost all themes you can find or create.

+Note: theme is placed in /fancyindex directory.
+In case theme loads any stuff (css/js etc.) from other directory, correct paths in its header / footer.

 * cs-index-upload.sh - uploads output directory to cloud storage